Information Aggregation with AI Agents: Results

+To test our theoretical prediction that all market participants should generate weakly positive profits, we calculated the estimated marginal means for profit across all three trading positions.
+Applying one-sided tests utilizing the market-level CR2 variance-covariance matrix ($H_a$: Profit<0), we reject the theoretical baseline for agents who trade first and second.
+The first mover generates a highly significant loss (Estimated Profit $=-57.7, p < 0.001$), as does the second mover (Estimated Profit $=-99.8, p < 0.001$).
+Strikingly, the third trader is the only participant to extract positive value from the market (Estimated Profit $= 19.7$).
+See Figure \ref{fig:graph_profit_position_theory_wald} for an illustration.

+\begin{Result} Market participation generates losses for the first two traders and profits for the third.
+Trading third yields a significant financial advantage over trading second. \end{Result}

-We also reject the hypothesis that average profits are not correlated with the complexity of the structure.
-The negative coefficients observed in the Medium ($\beta=-35.85,p<0.05$), Hard ($\beta=-71.16, p<0.001$), and Very Hard ($\beta=-101.64, p<0.001$) treatments show that as complexity increases, average profits decrease.
-This is not surprising given Result \ref{res:info deteriorates}, because the deterioration of information aggregation is equivalent to an increasing difference between final price and true value of the security, which in turn implies lower total and average profits.
+We also reject the hypothesis that average profits are uncorrelated with structural complexity.
+As shown in Table \ref{tab:trading volume and profits robust}, the negative coefficient observed in the Medium ($\beta=-30.5, p>0.1$) treatment is not statistically significant relative to the Easy baseline.
+However, as complexity increases further, the profit penalties become severe.
+Post-estimation Wald tests using the market-level CR2 matrix reject equality between the Medium and Hard structures ($p<0.001$), as well as between the Hard and Very Hard structures ($p=0.015$).
+This suggests that once complexity crosses a certain threshold, average profits decrease.
+This is theoretically consistent with Result \ref{res:info deteriorates}: worse information aggregation equates to an increasing divergence between the final market price and the true value of the security, mechanically resulting in lower average profits.